TheEt1234/libox_computer/README.md

 A mod offering:
   - Libox laptop: a mix of mooncontroller, digistuff touchscreen and libox coroutine sandboxes
   - Libox robot: Libox laptop but can move and interract with pipeworks
-  - Laptop programmer: when clicked on a robot/laptop it will restore the original programming UI, when shift+right clicked it will stop the robot/laptop, useful if you've got an out of control robot moving and dont have a nerve to wait until it reaches some unloaded mapblocks

-see DOCS.md for actual documentation and introduction
+  - Laptop programmer: when clicked on a robot/laptop it will restore the original programming UI, when shift+right clicked it will stop the robot/laptop see DOCS.md for actual documentation and introduction

 # Support/Dependancies